Introduction

 /ip/hotspot/active

-HotSpot active menu shows all clients authenticated in HotSpot, the menu is informational (read-only) it is not possible to change anything here.
+HotSpot active menu shows all clients authenticated in HotSpot, the menu is informational (read-only) it is not possible to change anything here, except user can be logged out with the remove command.

 ParametersDescription